witoldzol/nci/exams_S2/data/data_nodes.md

 Complete tree: every level is full (except last one) - doesn't have to be balanced Balanced tree: each subtree has the same height +- one level

+---------- SLL vs DLL ----------
+Compare inserting process:

+	Single Linked List:
+	       -if inserting as a first element: change reference to head, allocate reference to previous head -

+	Double Linked List:
+	       -if first item: refrence as head, link previous head and link back from previous head to new head